Super Mario RPG: Legend of the Seven Stars

 Second Scene

 The scene that plays after Mario first tries to access the balcony area of Booster Tower.
-Namely, the early version of this scene is shorter and has less dialogue from the Princess.
+The early version of this scene seems to repeat the line upon seeing Mario.

 Mario looks through the door's window, Peach recoiling with surprise upon seeing him.